betagouv/decoupage-administratif-gem/README.md

 puts territoires[:region]      # => Region of the municipality (e.g., Île-de-France)

 # List departments of a region
-DecoupageAdministratif::Region.find_by(code: '84').departements
+DecoupageAdministratif::Region.find('84').departements

 # List all current municipalities of a department
-departement = DecoupageAdministratif::Departement.find_by(code: '72')
+departement = DecoupageAdministratif::Departement.find('72')
 puts departement.communes

 # Find an EPCI by its SIREN
-epci = DecoupageAdministratif::Epci.find_by(code: '200054781')
+epci = DecoupageAdministratif::Epci.find('200054781')
 puts epci.nom

 # List municipalities of an EPCI